gokseloz/JavaScript30/05 - Image Gallery/README.md

 - In order to improve my CSS and JS skills

 ## What did I learn from this project?
-- Nothing specific, but general layout
+- Nothing specific, but general layout and flexbox

 ## How did I do this?
 - HTML, CSS & Vanilla JavaScript